 A covering note should state which series the paper is intended for together with any points of interest and/or conflicts of interest that should be made known according to the guidelines provided.
-Additionally, if the paper is for consideration for reading and discussion at a Discussion Meeting of the Society, you should include the reasons for submitting your paper to this journal series.
-It would also be helpful to indicate whether, in the event it is not accepted for reading and discussion, you would like it to be considered for publication as a regular paper in the series you have selected.
+Additionally, if the paper is intended for a Discussion Meeting of the Society, you should include the reasons for submitting your paper to this journal series and whether the paper should be considered for a regular publication in the selected series if not accepted for discussion.

-If any illustrations are intended to be reproduced in colour, confirmation that the full cost for doing so will be borne by the author must be given.
-The current cost is £50 for each figure, plus value-added tax if appropriate.
+If any illustrations are intended to be reproduced in colour, authors must confirm that they will cover the associated costs (£50 per figure, plus value-added tax if applicable).

-An electronic style file is available from the 'Instructions and Forms' link on the ScholarOne Manuscripts site, or from the 'Publications' section of the Society's Web site but it is not essential to use it.
-Alternatively, authors may use the publisher's 'Overleaf' submission template at
+An electronic style file is available from the 'Instructions and Forms' link on the ScholarOne Manuscripts site, or from the 'Instructions for Authors' available for each journal on the OUP site, but it is not essential to use it.
+Alternatively, authors may use the publisher's 'Overleaf' submission template: